In this review, we go over zoos and aquariums in Israel. Then we will list the top ten. Also, we will talk about wildlife.

 Nubian ibex

 We will start our overview with the Nubian ibex.
-This desert-dwelling goat is a threatened species around the world.
+This desert-dwelling goat is a threatened species worldwide.
 And the reason we begin with it is Artzi.
-If you visited any of the National Parks And Nature Reserves in Israel, you probably met him.
-Artzi is the Nubian ibex that appears on the Israeli Nature and Parks Authority emblem.
+You probably met him if you visited any of the National Parks And Nature Reserves in Israel.
+Artzi is the Nubian ibex on the Israeli Nature and Parks Authority emblem.

 In Israel, the historically dense ibex population, described in the Bible (Psalm 104:18), was decimated in the wake of the First World War when the sudden availability of rifles enabled Bedouin to hunt them to near extinction.
 After the establishment of the state, when hunting was outlawed, and nature reserves were created in which they were protected, the ibex population rebounded.
 Three ibex populations have been discovered in Israel: in the Judean Desert, the Negev mountains, and Eilat.